 "The Commission continues to have concerns that on a system as small as that of DOMLEC the capitalisation of major but necessary projects can translate to significant impact on the tariff and while the Commission seeks to minimise these impacts it is faced with the conundrum where system integrity can be compromised if it resiles from timely approval of necessary projects.
 In this regard, the Commission has been notified by the appropriate authorities that the Government will undertake to provide grant funding for the construction of a 33kV interconnector to facilitate the geothermal plant.
 Although at the time of writing the details are to be confirmed, the Commission will include the construction of this line in the expansion plan but notes that as it will be funded otherwise it will not form part of the investment capital requirements of DOMLEC.
-The Commission also anticipates that the arrangements for construction of this line will be concluded so as to enable implementation to meet the system requirements for the addition of geothermal capacity."
+The Commission also anticipates that the arrangements for construction of geothermal capacity."